de-Boer-Lab/GAME_modules/README.md

 1. Fork this repo
 2. Edit either the Predictors/Evaluators table with your addition
 3. Submit a pull request
-4. We will review and merge the changes
+4. We will review and merge the changes.

 #### Predictor Modules